-Having established the $S=\sfrac{1}{2}$ nature of the $\C$ defect, we now explore its potential for quantum sensing and imaging.
-The key advantage of the $\C$ spin is its lack of intrinsic quantization axis, which means magnetometry can be performed under any direction of the external magnetic field.
+Having established the $S=\sfrac{1}{2}$ character of the $\C$ defect, we now explore its potential for quantum sensing and imaging.
+The key advantage of the $\C$ spin is its lack of intrinsic quantization axis, allowing magnetometry to be performed under any direction of the external magnetic field.
 This feature is in contrast to spin defects with uniaxial anisotropy such as the $\VB$ defect or the nitrogen-vacancy centre in diamond which are restricted to a narrow range of field directions and magnitudes due to spin mixing caused by transverse fields~\cite{Tetienne2012}.
-Moreover, the isotropic response of the \C~spin defect means powdered hBN samples with random crystal orientation can be employed, offering a convenient, cost-effective alternative to single-crystal exfoliated flakes.